stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/2_simulate_application_issue.md

 ### 2.1 Observing the alarm being triggered.

-1. After approximately 6 minutes, you will see an alarm.
-In response an email will be generated and sent to your inbox indicating the CloudWatch alarm has been triggered.
+1. After approximately 6 minutes, you will see an alarm which is triggered as a response to the generated activity.
+This will trigger an email indicating that the CloudWatch alarm has been triggered.

     ![Section3 Email](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section3-email.png)

 2. Check and confirm the alarm by going to the Cloudwatch console.

 3. Click on the Alarms section on the left menu.

-4. Click on the Alarms called `mysecretword-canary-duation-alarm`, which should currently be in an Alarm State.
+4. Click on the Alarms called `mysecretword-canary-duation-alarm`, which should be in an alarm state.

     ![Section3 Failure Screenshot](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section3-alarm.png)

-5. Click on the Alarm to display the CloudWatch metrics that the alarm data is based from.
+5. Click on the alarm to display the CloudWatch metrics that the alarm data is based from.

-6. The alarm is based on the `Duration` metric data emitted by the `mysecretword-canary` CloudWatch Synthetics canary monitor.
+6. The alarm is based on the `Duration` metric data emitted by the `mysecretword-canary` CloudWatch synthetic canary monitor.
 The Duration metric measures how long it takes for the canary requests to receive a response from the application.

-7. The alarm is triggered whenever the value of the `Duration` metric is above 6 seconds within 1 minute duration.
+7. The alarm is triggered whenever the value of the `Duration` metric is above 6 seconds within a 1 minute duration.

     ![Section3 Failure Screenshot](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section3-alarm-detail.png)